-Name Position Corporate manageme nt, corporate strategies and globalizatio n Sustain ability Finance and account ing Legal affairs, complia nce and governa nce Human resources and human resources develop ment Engineering, DX and R&D Business develop ment and investme nt Tatsuro Kosaka Director Chairperson of the Nomination Committee Chairperson of the Compensation Committee 0 0 0 0 0 Hiroyuki Yanagi Chariperson of the Board Member of the Nomination Committee Member of the Compensation Committee 0 0 0 0 0 Masako Egawa Director Member of the Nomination Committee Member of the Compensation Committee 0 0 0 0 0 Haruka Matsuyam a Director Chairperson of the Audit Committee 0 0 Kunihito Minakawa Director Member of the Audit Committee 0 0 Peter D. Pedersen Director Member of the Audit Committee 0 0 0 0 Kei Uruma Director Member of the Nomination Committee Representative Executive Officer, President & CEO 0 0 0 0 0 Atsuhiro Yabu Director Member of the Audit Committee 0 0 0 0 Noriyuki Takazawa Director Representative Executive Officer, Senior Vice President, CSO (In charge of Corporate Strategic Planning and Operations of Associated Companies) 0 0 0 Kenichiro Fujimoto Director Member of the Compensation Committee Executive Officer, CFO (In charge of Financial Strategy, Accounting and Finance), In charge of IR and SR 0 0 0
+Name Position Corporate manageme nt, corporate strategies and globalizatio Sustain ability Finance and account ing Legal affairs, complia nce and governa nce Human resources and human resources develop ment Engineering, DX and R&D Business develop ment and investme nt Tatsuro Kosaka Director Chairperson of the Nomination Committee Chairperson of the Compensation Committee 0 0 0 0 0 Hiroyuki Yanagi Chariperson of the Board Member of the Nomination Committee Member of the Compensation Committee 0 0 0 0 0 Masako Egawa Director Member of the Nomination Committee Member of the Compensation Committee 0 0 0 0 0 Haruka Matsuyam a Director Chairperson of the Audit Committee 0 0 Kunihito Minakawa Director Member of the Audit Committee 0 0 Peter D. Pedersen Director Member of the Audit Committee 0 0 0 0 Kei Uruma Director Member of the Nomination Committee Representative Executive Officer, President & CEO 0 0 0 0 0 Atsuhiro Yabu Director Member of the Audit Committee 0 0 0 0 Noriyuki Takazawa Director Representative Executive Officer, Senior Vice President, CSO (In charge of Corporate Strategic Planning and Operations of Associated Companies) 0 0 0 Kenichiro Fujimoto Director Member of the Compensation Committee Executive Officer, CFO (In charge of Financial Strategy, Accounting and Finance) In charge of IR and SR 0 0 0

-Of the ten (10) directors, six (6) are independent outside directors and two (2) are female directors.
+\Of the ten (10) directors, six (6) are independent outside directors and two (2) are female directors.

-Skill item Reason for selection of the skill item Corporate The Group needs Directors with abundant management experience and achievements in management, corporate management at globally operating companies as well as experience, knowledge and skills for formulating a sustainable growth strategy, in order to sustainably increase corporate value amid a drastic change in the business environment surrounding the Group. corporate skills for formulating a sustainable growth strategy, in order to sustainably increase corporate strategies and value amid a drastic change in the business environment surrounding the Group. globalization Sustainability The Group needs Directors with experience, knowledge, and skills concerning sustainability in order to pr "addressing social challenges through our businesses," since we have positioned the realization of sustainability the core of management.
-Finance and accounting a strong financial base and realizing appropriate returns to snareholders as well as maintaining the discipline and governance of finance and accounting.
-Legal affairs, compliance and governance The Group needs Directors with experience, knowledge, and skills concerning these items in order develop the business, while thoroughly ensuring the legal and ethical compliance and enhancing governance that forms the fundamentals of corporate activities.
-Human resources Human resources The Group needs Directors with experience, knowledge, and skills concerning these items in order to prom human capital management, positioning human resource strategies as one of the important policies of busin strategies.
+Skill item Reason for selection of the skill item Corporate The Group needs Directors with abundant management experience and achievements in management, corporate management at globally operating companies as well as experience, knowledge and corporate skills for formulating a sustainable growth strategy, in order to sustainably increase corporate value amid a drastic change in the business environment surrounding the Group. strategies and value amid a drastic change in the business environment surrounding the Group. globalization Sustainability The Group needs Directors with experience, knowledge, and skills concerning sustainability in order to promote "addressing social challenges through our businesses," since we have positioned the realization of sustainability as the core of management.
+Finance and accounting and The Group needs Directors with experience, knowledge, and skills concerning finance and accounting for building a strong financial base and realizing appropriate returns to shareholders as well as maintaining the discipline and governance of finance and accounting.
+Legal affairs, compliance and governance pliance and develop the business, while thoroughly ensuring the legal and ethical compliance and enhancing corporat Human resources and human resources development Human resources and human human capital management, positioning human resource strategies as one of the important policies of business trategies.
 Engineering, DX and R&D The Group needs Directors with specialized knowledge and experience concerning engineering, DX and R&D in order to advance its "integrated solutions," strengthening core components, field knowledge, and advanced digital technologies that are the Group's advantages, as well as to promote open innovation and R&D strategies toward future growth.
 Business development and investment The Group needs Directors with experience, knowledge, and skills concerning these items as the implementation of growth strategies including promotion of business portfolio strategies, development of new businesses, and M&As is necessary for transforming itself into a "Circular Digital-Engineering" company and increasing corporate value in a sustainable way.